Finished knit doesn't fit? Here's how to make a sweater bigger

 Step 2

-Keep repeating step 5 until the new strip measures the same length as the original piece of knitting, then cast off.
+Keep repeating the previous step until the new strip measures the same length as the original piece of knitting, then cast off.
 Make sure that on every joining row you are working in to every second row on the original knitting, not every row, to maintain the right tension.

 If you are working a strip on to the left-hand side of the original piece, cast on the same number of stitches as for the right side and work two rows. *With the WS facing, pick up and purl one stitch in the last stitch of the original piece, turn the work so the RS is facing, K2tog, work to end of row.
 Repeat from * until the new strip measures the same length as the original piece of knitting, then cast off.